davidagold/redesmyn/README.md

 asyncio.run(main())
 ```

+That's it!
-You can deploy this application as you would deploy any other HTTP service, for instance as a containerized service on AWS ECS.
+You now have an ML inference service application that you can deploy as you would deploy any other HTTP service, for instance as a containerized service on AWS ECS.